26 September 2018

 ‘General’ subjects can count towards an ATAR, which replaced OP for Year 12s graduating from 2020, for university admission straight from school.
 The final exams for these subjects are ‘external’ – centrally developed, rather than by each school individually.
-In other words, every Queensland student studying Maths B, for example, will take the exact same final exam.
+In other words, every Queensland student studying Maths Methods, for example, will take the exact same final exam on the same day.

 More explanation of how General and Applied subjects count towards an ATAR.

 More information on planning for Queensland Certificate of Education (QCE) eligibility.

 Our process at ELC prioritises the core topics which every student will cover.
 When students begin a new school year, we then use curriculum planner sheets from schools to prioritise other topics as needed per individual.
 In this way, ELC students can stay ahead of their class – ELC students then see school lessons as revision and consolidation, alleviating the workload they would have experienced if they had not seen the topics prior.

-Our default expectation is for students to aim for Mathematical Methods.
+Our default advice is for students to aim for Mathematical Methods.
 Please read why here.
 For now though, some main points:

 Students decide senior subjects midway though Year 10.

 It is possible to switch to an easier maths subject in Year 11 if the student finds that they really aren’t coping with the one/s they chose.
 Conversely, it’s very rare to move to a harder maths subject because students will have missed topics which will be assumed knowledge from then on.

 One big factor is puberty… the brain disruption and distractions that come with it.
 This comes at different times and with varying effects for each student.
 (It is particularly ill-timed for boys.)
 But all students will cope much better if they know what to expect, have learnt ahead, and have set in place the right habits before their brain goes AWOL for a while.